-The Common Vision for Sustainable Seafood helps businesses representing 80 percent of the North American grocery and institutional food service markets deliver on sustainability commitments.
-Businesses need to ensure the long-term viability of their seafood supply.
-The Common Vision provides a path businesses can take to move toward that goal.
+The Common Vision for Sustainable Seafood helps seafood businesses deliver on sustainability commitments.
+Businesses need to ensure the long-term viability of their seafood supply, and the Common Vision provides a path businesses can take to move toward that goal.

 First released in 2008, the Common Vision describes six realistic steps companies can take to develop and implement a sustainable seafood policy.
-The updated version, released in 2016, reflects industry progress and changes in the sustainable seafood landscape.
+The 2018 update reflects industry progress and changes in the sustainable seafood landscape.
 Additions include recommendations to:

-- Verify sustainability by tracing products back through the supply chain, and
+- Verify sustainability by tracing products back through the supply chain

 “Consistent guidance from the conservation community in the form of the Common Vision was incredibly helpful as we worked with New England Aquarium to develop our sustainable seafood commitment.
 Now we’re excited to see the updates that expand its focus.
 We believe this expansion is critical because we are committed to supporting our local communities in addition to the broader global ecosystem.”